Your Complete HR Compliance Checklist

 Pay

 Review your approach for structuring competitive pay.
 Factors like the multi-generational workforce and rise of the gig economy can make this tricky.
-Confirm your payroll structure, and revisit the payroll technology you’re using.
+Confirm your payroll structure and revisit the payroll technology you’re using.
+You should also be monitoring any changes in minimum wage legislation and adjusting as necessary.

 Benefits